 To get the most out of your horsetail plant, do the following:

 - Plant horsetail reeds in part sun or full sun.

 - Ensure the soil is somewhat acidic and not overly rich.

 - Water the plants frequently to keep the soil consistently moist.

 - Leave a space of about 12 inches between them if you want to install multiple.

 If you have a rain garden and like horsetails go for it!
 The plants are tolerant of dry conditions as well as wet ones.
-It can grow in water that has a depth of close to four inches.
+It can grow in boggy areas, on stream banks or in up to 4 inches of water.

 What a nice way to accentuate your garden’s borders!